René Viénet: Career

 Viénet has the distinction of being fired twice by his colleagues at the CNRS (the second time for good).
 His transgression was publishing Leys's work and also Révo. cul dans la Chine pop (again with 10/18).
-The latter was a notorious collection of first-hand documents written by the Red Guards, edited by Chan HingHo, who supervised the translation into French by a team of young students; the book had an introduction by Viénet, who coined the slang title Révo. cul. (approximately "asshole revolution"), which became a widely used nickname in France for Mao's criminal Great Proletarian Cultural Revolution.
+The latter was a notorious collection of first-hand documents written by the Red Guards, edited by Chan HingHo, who supervised the translation into French by a team of young students; the book had an introduction by Viénet, who coined the slang title Révo. cul. (approximately "asshole revolution"), which became a widely used nickname in France for Mao's Cultural Revolution.

-Viénet’s enemies the Catholic-Maoists—then in control of Asian Studies in France—also took offense at the anti-Mme Mao-ist thrust of his film Chinois, encore un effort pour être révolutionnaires / Peking Duck Soup, an extraordinarily innovative experiment in documentary film-making, which remains Viénet's major film to date.
+Viénet's enemies the Catholic-Maoists—then in control of Asian Studies in France—also took offense at the anti-Mme Mao-ist thrust of his film Chinois, encore un effort pour être révolutionnaires / Peking Duck Soup, an extraordinarily innovative experiment in documentary film-making, which remains Viénet's major film to date.

 Taken together, Viénet's publishing and cinematic activities in the late 1970s constitute a lonely but devastating campaign against the quasi-general and aggressive consensus of a French intelligentsia befuddled by Maoist pipedreams.
 A more-than-worthy extension of the Situationist project.

-Confronted by the financial failure of Chinois in spite of its success at the 1977 Cannes Festival, and by the relentless hostility of French academics—the same ones who made sure that Leys/Ryckmans would never teach in France—Viénet elected in 1979 to move to Asia, where, over the next thirty years, he was involved in various business ventures In 1982, he brokered a twenty-year enriched-uranium contract for the Taiwan Power Company, meeting one-third of the need of its six reactors’ fuel-rods.
+Confronted by the financial failure of Chinois in spite of its success at the 1977 Cannes Festival, and by the relentless hostility of French academics—the same ones who made sure that Leys/Ryckmans would never teach in France—Viénet elected in 1979 to move to Asia, where, over the next thirty years, he was involved in various business ventures In 1982, he brokered a twenty-year enriched-uranium contract for the Taiwan Power Company, meeting one-third of the need of its six reactors' fuel-rods.
 This is discussed in an article in the February 2020 issue of the Question Chine newsletter, including picturesque details of dogfights with some French officials.[1]
 Since his youth—and in a way that certainly makes him the odd one out among fellow Situationists — Viénet has championed peaceful nuclear energy and disparaged the illusion of subsidized wind-power, which he believes is the best ally of polluting fossil-fuel-generated electricity.